-My usually un-romantic boyfriend Stuart excelled himself in August 2012 when he asked me to marry him on the beach at Arisaig at sunset!
+My usually un-romantic boyfriend Stuart excelled himself when he asked me to marry him on the beach at Arisaig at sunset!
 We were camping at Sunnyside Croft Touring Site and decided to head to the beach with a bottle of red wine to escape our noisy camping neighbours!
 As the tide was rapidly coming in, he dropped down on one knee and asked the all-important question!
 Of course I said yes.
 We toasted our news straight after, even if it was with plastic camping cups!

 Stacie’s loch-side proposal and wedding Loch Lomond & The Trossachs National Park

-I got engaged at Loch Lomond in April last year and then married at the same location at the end of December.
+I got engaged at Loch Lomond in April 2013 and then married at the same location at the end of December.
 It’s such a scenic place and is where we always hang out in the summer, so it was the perfect place for the proposal and the wedding!
 For our engagement, Nicholas organised a surprise break to Cameron House at Loch Lomond and, after a walk along the shores he got down on one knee and asked me to marry him.
-We got married in December at Luss Church followed by a reception at The Cruin which are both on the banks of Loch Lomond.
+We got married at Luss Church followed by a reception at The Cruin which are both on the banks of Loch Lomond.

 Love is in the air